tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 | PARSEC                     |             ✓             |  Weakly synchronous   |           ✓           |             |       ✓        |                     |
 | Democratic BFT             |             ✓             | Partially synchronous |           ✓           |      ✓      |       ✓        |                     |

+BFT consensus protocols have been considered as a means to diseminate and validate information, can schnorr multisignatures perform the same function in validating information through the action of signing.
+This will form part of the next review.

 ## References